jet/dotnet-templates/propulsion-hotel/README.md

       discard events 1 and 2 on receipt from the change feed, without even entering the streams buffer (and no further handler invocations take place)
-   2. At the point where Propulsion sees the `OverrideWritePosition`, events and/or 2 have already been read and buffered ready for dispatch.
+   2. At the point where Propulsion sees the `OverrideNextIndex`, events and/or 2 have already been read and buffered ready for dispatch.
 In this case, the events are removed from the buffer immediately (and no further handler invocations take place)